 The 35th Design Fundamentals Seminar: Post-cinematic MANGA: Beyond the "Filmic Approach"

-In recent years, the expressive techniques of manga have frequently been examined in comparison to the ‘filmic approach’ amid the various advancements of manga studies.
-Yet, as cinema itself undergoes significant shifts in both its institutional framework and modes of expression, the question arises of how manga might be designed.
+Amid recent advancements in manga studies, their expressive techniques have frequently been examined in comparison to the ‘filmic approach’.
+Yet, as cinema itself undergoes significant shifts in both its institutional framework and modes of expression, the question arises: how might manga be (re)designed?
 A leading global researcher in manga studies addresses this question.

 Lecturer